 The 60D needed to be an upgrade from the 50D - otherwise, why bother releasing a new model.
 The 60D had to have advantages over the very-feature-filled, lower model line Rebel T2i/550D.
 At the same time, the 60D could not approach the 7D's excellence and thereby cannibalize sales of this recent model.
 And by now, your logical conclusion to my question is probably right on.
 The Canon 60D slots very nicely between the T2i and the 7D, gaining some new features over the 50D - but also losing some.

-Here is a specification chart of Canon EOS Digital SLR models:
+Here is a specification chart for a significant number of Canon EOS Digital SLR models:

 |Canon PowerShot G1 X||1.9x||18.7 x 14.0mm||4.3µm||4352 x 3264||14.3||f/6.9|